howtographql/howtographql/content/backend/graphql-scala/7-relations.md

         }
       }
     }
   }
 }
 ```

-As you can see we can ask for users that votes for links posted by author of current link.
+As you can see we can ask for users who vote for links posted by the author of the current link.
 Simple like that.

 ### Vote - Link Relation

 One relation is still missing in our example.
-In my opinion you have a lot of knowledge to try to write yourself.
+In my opinion you have enough knowledge to try and write it yourself.
 After that I'll do it step by step.
-For a reminder: case classes and database setup supports this relation, you no need to change anything there.
+Reminder: case classes and database setup support this relation, you do not need to change anything there.

 Lets start from defining relation object: